 Mark claims £12,600.
 The defendant, Joan, makes a Part 36 offer to pay Mark £11,000 on 1 February giving Mark a Relevant Period of 21 days to accept.
 Mark decides it’s not enough, and chooses to let the case go to trial.

 At the trial on 10 July he wins.
 The court awards him £10,900.
 This award doesn’t beat the Part 36 offer to settle made by Joan.
 Mark will therefore be very likely to have to pay all Joan’s legal costs from 22 February to 10 July including the costs of the trial, plus interest.
 Mark needed to be awarded £11,000.01 or more to avoid being ordered to pay any of Joan’s legal costs.

-If Joan is a litigant in person, Mark will have to pay her costs of preparation, probably at £19 per hour.
+If Joan is a litigant in person, Mark will have to pay her costs of preparation, (if a proper record of this preparation have been kept), possibly up to £19 per hour.
 If Joan is legally represented, he will have to pay her solicitor and barrister’s costs, which could run to many thousands of pounds.